Solving Two-Stage Stochastic Programs with Endogenous Uncertainty via Random Variable Transformation: Transformation Functions: Definition and Examples

 \subsection{Standardization}

 A location-scale family of distributions has distributions with location $\mu$ and scale $\sigma$ parameters~\citep[Chap.
 3.5]{casella2024statistical}.
 The distributions of this family can be derived from a standard family distribution member with location and scale parameters equal to one and zero, respectively.
 If $\boldsymbol{\xi}^u$ follows a location-scale family distribution with parameters $\mu$ and $\sigma$ as first-stage decisions, then $t(\mu,\sigma,\boldsymbol{\vartheta}_u) = \mu +\sigma \boldsymbol{\vartheta}_u$ is valid (Property 2 of Assumption~\ref{assump:transform}).
 The $\boldsymbol{\vartheta}_u$ follows the standard family distribution member, which is independent of the values of $\mu$ and $\sigma$ (Property 1 of Assumption~\ref{assump:transform}).
 If only the vector $h(\omega)$ has random elements, then Assumption~\ref{assump:convexity} holds.
 Otherwise, a specific analysis of the terms $t_1(x,\widetilde{q}(\omega)^{\top}) y$, $t_3(x,\widetilde{T}(\omega)) x$ and $t_4(x,\widetilde{W}(\omega)) y$ should be conducted.
-Many distributions have this property, such as the normal, generalized extreme value, exponential, and logistic distributions.
+Thus, similar to the inversion, the transformed program may also be nonlinear and nonconvex, resulting in computational challenges.
+Many distributions belong to the location-scale family, including normal, generalized extreme value, exponential, and logistic distributions.
 Next, we exemplify this method for two of these distributions.

 \paragraph{Normal distribution.} If $\boldsymbol{\xi}^u \sim N(\mu,\sigma^2)$ and $\mu$ and $\sigma$ are first-stage decisions, then we can apply the proposed transformation with $\boldsymbol{\vartheta}_u$ following the standard normal $N(0,1)$.